saisindhu218/Regional-SalesData-DA-Project/README.md

 | <img src="https://github.com/user-attachments/assets/7c5d8835-93bb-4f7d-9b4a-9a4d6e4741c9" width="100%"> |

+## Dashboard Features

+- Interactive 5-page Power BI report
+- Custom Home page with navigation buttons
+- Collapsible navigation menu using bookmarks
+- Dynamic KPI cards
+- Cross-filtering across visuals
+- Synchronized slicers (Year, Region, Channel)
+- Drill-down enabled charts
+- Filled Map visualization for geographical analysis
+- Budget vs Revenue comparison
+- Responsive page navigation across the report

 ##  Key Insights

-1. Sales are highly seasonal and repeatable — useful for inventory and staffing planning.
+- Sales are highly seasonal and repeatable — useful for inventory and staffing planning.
-2. Revenue is concentrated in a handful of products and states, creating concentration risk worth monitoring.
+- Revenue is concentrated in a handful of products and states, creating concentration risk worth monitoring.
-3. The top revenue product is not the top profit product — both rankings should be tracked.
+- The top revenue product is not the top profit product — both rankings should be tracked.
-4. Wholesale is the volume channel, not necessarily the margin channel — all channels convert at a similar rate.
+- Wholesale is the volume channel, not necessarily the margin channel — all channels convert at a similar rate.
-5. Price positioning is not the primary lever for profit margin — cost control matters more.
+- Price positioning is not the primary lever for profit margin — cost control matters more.
-6. A tiered, key-account approach to customer management is supported by the wide revenue gap between top and bottom accounts.
+- A tiered, key-account approach to customer management is supported by the wide revenue gap between top and bottom accounts.